verbb/formie/docs/template-guides/form-templates.md

 - `fields/address/index.html`

 This is because the address field has many parts, and is complex.
 If you want to override the templates for this field, you just need to alter the `index.html` file.
 You can use the includes (denoted by `_`), or you don't have to.

-For other templates like the Agree field, replacing `fields/agree.html` is all that's required.

 ## CSS & JS
 Some field contain JS related to their specific field type.
 This is included in the field template.
 For instance, the Repeater field contains JS to allow adding and removing of repeater elements.
 If you override the field templates for fields that contain JS, you'll need to either include this, or come up with your own solution.